vipin-metasage/GG_Sales/pages/index.md

         SUM(
             CASE
                 WHEN billing_year = (SELECT latest_year FROM year_ref)
-                THEN net ELSE 0
+                THEN total_amount ELSE 0
             END
         ) AS revenue_1y,
         SUM(
             CASE
                 WHEN billing_year = (SELECT latest_year FROM year_ref) - 2
-                THEN net ELSE 0
+                THEN total_amount ELSE 0
             END
         ) AS revenue_3y
     FROM base